prebid/prebid-server-java/extra/modules/WURFL-devicedetection/README.md

 This sample configuration contains the module hook basic configuration.
 All the other module configuration options are located in the `WURFL-devicedetection.yaml` inside the module.

-When the server starts, it downloads the WURFL file from the `wurfl-file-url` and loads it into the module.
+When the server starts, it downloads the WURFL file from the `wurfl-snapshot-url` and loads it into the module.

 Sample request data for testing is available in the module's `sample` directory.
 Using the `auction` endpoint, you can observe WURFL-enriched device data in the response.

 ### Sample Response

-Using the sample request data via `curl` when the module is configured with `ext_caps` set to `false` (or no value)
+Using the sample request data via `curl` when the module is configured with `ext-caps` set to `false` (or no value)

 ```bash
 curl http://localhost:8080/openrtb2/auction --data @extra/modules/WURFL-devicedetection/sample/request_data.json